Muthill: Buildings

 St James Episcopal Church dates from 1836 and is designed by R & R Dickson.

-Muthill Parish church dates from 1826 and is by James Gillespie Graham.
+Muthill Parish church dates from 1826 and is by James Gillespie Graham, built at a cost of £6900.

 Muthill has its own primary school while secondary school pupils attend Strathearn Community Campus in nearby Crieff.

+Culdee Castle

+On the eastern edge of Muthill is Culdee Castle.
+The castle is Category C listed, designed by James Gillespie Graham (who also designed the parish church a few years later) in 1810 and later modified by David Bryce.
+The castle fell into ruin in the late 1960s but was extensively restored by private owners in the 2020s.